Read on for a 9-Point Checklist:

 Why This Is Important

 By its very nature, Business Transformation is a complex sequence of events and activities with the aim of delivering significant change involving much that is new.
 As a consequence you wouldn’t expect your team to be familiar with what is being proposed.
 Nor will they be aware of some of the other things that need to be taken into consideration.
+So if you need Business Transformation Training here are things you need to think about.

 We’re talking here about working out what needs to be done, designing a solution, communicating and implementing it; while at the same time being fully aware of the mix of personal styles of the stakeholders involved.
 It’s not in the routine of work to have to figure these things out – existing processes (as an example) have been developed and adapted over time to deal with the contexts.
 However a transformation, being completely new, should try as much as possible to iron these things out from Day 1.